isomerpages/bca-peb/_pe-registration-examinations/Apply for FEE.md

 Application to sit for the Fundamentals of Engineering Examination (FEE) 2023 has closed on 30 Jun 2023.
 The examination dates are as follow:

-Electrical Engineering - 4 January 2024<br>
-Mechanical Engineering - 4 January 2024<br>
-Civil Engineering - 5 January 2024<br>
-Chemical Engineering - 5 January 2024<br>
+4 January 2024 – Electrical Engineering, Mechanical Engineering<br>
+5 January 2024 – Civil Engineering, Chemical Engineering<br>

 For information on FEE 2023, please refer to [Information for Applicants – Fundamentals of Engineering Examination 2023](/files/Downloads/Info%20on%20Exams/fee2023_251023.pdf)